 - In a big bowl, using a hand or stand mixer, whip mascarpone for a minute, while continuously whipping add the cream slowly until it becomes fluffy and stiff peak form.
 Using a spatula, slowly fold the puree mixture into the cream until well incorporated.

 - Assemble the cake: Divide the sponge cake into 2 layers.
-Using a spring form or a cake ring that is wider than the cake, leaving 1-2 cm space between the edges of the cake to the ring, place the first layer on the middle.
+Using a springform or a cake ring that is wider than the cake, leaving 1-2 cm space between the edges of the cake to the ring, place the first layer in the middle.
 Scatter the remaining mango cubes on top of the cake.
 Pour the cream mixture until the mango cubes are covered.
 Place the next layer of cake on top.
 Pour the remaining cream covering the cake completely.

 - Chill the Mango cake in the fridge for at least an hour or until it has set completely.
 Run a warm knife at the sides to separate the cake from the ring easier.
 Design as desired and serve while cold.

 See my post for Sponge cake for an easy and simple recipe.

 If you like to make Mango Mirror Top as design like I did in this picture, here are the additional ingredients and method: